California Walnuts Are the First Choice Worldwide

 Advantages of Clonal Walnut Rootstock

 Clonal Walnut Rootstocks can greatly increase growers’ returns.
-With Clonal RX-1 (USPP # 20, 649), VX-211 (USPP # 21, 179) and Vlach, growers are enjoying significantly higher production, larger more vigorous trees, Phytophthora and Nematode resistance, increased disease tolerance and more uniform trees.
+With Clonal RX-1 (USPP # 20, 649), VX-211 (USPP # 21, 179) and Vlach, growers are enjoying significantly higher production.
+They are seeing uniform, vigorous trees with phytophthora and neomatode tolerance.

 Agromillora Clonal Walnuts are delivered through advanced nursery propagation capabilities including in vitro micro propagation technology and highly controlled greenhouses.

 The rootstocks are delivered in a plastic container with a virgin non-soil growing media.
 Field grafting with scion occurs approximately four months following planting.
-Year round planting is an option in most situations.
+Potted trees offer more flexibility in planting times then bare root trees.

 RX1 (USPP # 20, 649) ~ Available as potted roostock